 In addition, your income and/or assets may increase significantly in a way that was not foreseeable.
 For example, your spouse may land a coveted job or you may receive an unexpectedly large inheritance in the year you apply for aid.

 Further complicating matters, Congress may modify the federal aid programs from time to time.
 Certain programs may be expanded and income limits may be raised, or the reverse may happen.
 The point is that nothing is ever set in stone until the year you actually apply for aid.

-You can attempt to get an idea whether you will qualify under today’s guidelines by running a financial aid analysis.
+You can attempt to get an idea of whether you will qualify under today’s guidelines by running a financial aid analysis.
 This can be done with the help of a financial aid software program or with the help of a financial planner who specializes in education planning.
 The bottom line is that many families end up qualifying for at least some type of financial aid.

 In order to qualify for federal financial aid, families must complete a form called the Free Application for Federal Student Aid (FAFSA).

 The FAFSA examines both your assets and your child’s assets and current income in a given year to arrive at a monetary figure that your family will be expected to contribute to college costs before any financial aid is awarded.
 This figure is known as the expected family contribution (EFC).
 The EFC remains constant no matter what college your child attends.
 The difference between the EFC and the cost of your child’s particular college (a variable) equals your child’s financial need.